Huilin-Li/mybook/src/paper/FLSHclust.md

 ## Application in 11M sequence
-outofmemory when performing PySpark calculation. --> incorrectly use Spark
+outofmemory when performing PySpark calculation. --> incorrectly use Spark --> change to use **dask-cuDF**, works
 ##